pabarnard/data-structures-and-algorithms-lectures/01-intro-to-dsa.md

     - Strings
     - Arrays/lists
     - Objects or dictionaries/maps
-- **Comfort writing small programs**: defining functions, calling functions, reading test input, and printing results.
+- **Comfort writing small programs**:
+    - Defining and calling functions, reading test input
+    - Reading and understanding test input, along with returning results
+    - Basic debugging, like going step by step or printing results
 - **Development tools:**
     - Code editor (like Visual Studio Code or Cursor)
     - Running programs locally from the command line or IDE